Haiti police kill four after Jovenel Moise assassination | DW | 08.07.2021

 "We are chasing them so that either in the exchange of fire they will be killed or we will apprehend them."

-Moise was shot dead in his home by a "well-coordinated" commando group with "foreign elements," according to interim Prime Minister Claude Joseph.
+Moise was shot dead in his home by a "well-coordinated" and "highly trained and heavily armed" commando group, according to the Haitain Embassy in Washington.

 Moise's wife Martine was flown by helicopter to Miami for treatment.